soneeya-it21/k8s-minikube-deployment/README.md

-🚀 Kubernetes Minikube Deployment - Build a Kubernetes Cluster Locally with Minikube
+🚀 TASK - Build a Kubernetes Cluster Locally with Minikube

-This project demonstrates how to build a Kubernetes cluster locally using **Minikube** and deploy a simple **NGINX application**.
+✔️ This project demonstrates how to build a Kubernetes cluster locally using **Minikube** and deploy a simple **NGINX application**.

 🛠 Tools Used